-The big event then of the first quarter of 2004 was the selection of Naturalist Susan Wilkins to succeed Cary George as Garden Curator.
+The big event then of the first quarter of 2004 was the selection of a Gardener to succeed Cary George.
 After the retirement of Cary George it was uncertain that the Park Board budget would support a full time gardener at Eloise Butler, but when the 2004 budget was approved, the position was retained.
 (1)

-By late spring Susan Wilkins had been selected as the fifth person to look over the Garden since its founding in 1907.
-Furthermore, she was give the title of Garden Curator, at title that both Eloise Butler and Martha Crone had, but was denied to Ken Avery and Cary George, who were always referred to as “Gardener.”
+By late spring Garden Naturalist Susan Wilkins had been selected as the fifth person to look over the Garden since its founding in 1907.
+Furthermore, she was given the additional title of Garden Curator, at title that both Eloise Butler and Martha Crone had, but was denied to Ken Avery and Cary George, who were always referred to as “Gardener.”
 Susan would continue the vision of Eloise Butler.
 Cary George would be available during the year to help with the transition.